Kenneth O. Morgan: Politics

 Morgan is a member of the Labour Party, and on 12 June 2000 he was made a life peer as Baron Morgan, of Aberdyfi in the County of Gwynedd.
 He has served on the Lords Select Committee on the Constitution.

 Family

 He was married to the historian and criminologist Jane Morgan, who died in 1992; they had two children together, David and Katherine.
-In 2009 he married Elizabeth Gibson, senior lecturer in law at the universities of Tours and Bordeaux before becoming professor in English studies and law at the university of Poitiers.
+In 2009 he married Elizabeth Gibson, senior lecturer in law at the universities of Tours and Bordeaux before she became professor in British studies and law at the university of Poitiers.
 They have five grandchildren.

 Writing

 Kenneth Morgan is the author of many works, such as The People's Peace, his notable history of postwar Britain, and has completed biographies of many politicians, including David Lloyd George, Keir Hardie, James Callaghan, and Michael Foot.
 He is the editor of the best-selling The Oxford Illustrated History of Britain, to which he contributed the two final chapters (1914–2000 and 2000–10), and which has sold close on a million copies.

 He also edited the Welsh History Review from 1961 to 2003.
 Wales in British Politics, 1868–1922, dealt with the enlarged franchise, the campaign for disestablishment, Home Rule legislation (mainly with regard to Ireland) and contrasting attitudes to an imminent World War.
 Freedom or Sacrilege dealt with contrasting stances on the issue of Welsh church disestablishment but where he came down in favour of the freedom obtained under the latter.